AKloc/BookNotes/How to be an Antiracist.md

 ## How to be an Antiracist (June 2020)

 **Purpose For Reading**
-- I naively believed that systemic racism was not as large of an issue as current events have made apparent and wanted to begin to get a modern understanding of racism
+- I naively believed that systemic racism was not as large of an issue as current events have made apparent and wanted to get a modern understanding of racism and how I can be more of an ally.

 **Main Takeaways**
 - What are the major themes / points made?